-• The vehicles that arrived earlier than f_i are allowed to wait for service till the time f_i is reached ($b_i = f_i$), the waiting time is added to the total time corresponding route.

-• The supply nodes are included in the same route only in case that the savings $u{ij} \ge 0$, the computation of savings is based on heuristic Clarke-Wright algorithm so that: $u{ij} = d{0j} + d{i0} - d{ij}$
+The vehicles that arrived earlier than $f_i$ are allowed to wait for service till the time $f_i$ is reached $(b_i = f_i)$ , the waiting time is added to the total time corresponding route The supply nodes are included in the same route only in case that the savings $u{ij} \ge 0$ , the computation of savings is based on heuristic Clarke-Wright algorithm so that: $u{ij} = d{0j} + d{i0} - d{ij}$

-• If the vehicle goes to the depot in the case of: the capacity of a vehicle is exceeded \Rightarrow the service time of the depot is added to the total time of the corresponding route (in practice, the next route will be realized on the some day) violating of the latest possible service time \Rightarrow we do not take the service time of the depot into consideration (in practice, the next route will be realized on the next day).
+If the vehicle goes to the depot in the case of:

+• The capacity of a vehicle is exceeded $\Rightarrow$ the service time of the depot id added to the total time of the corresponding route (in practice, the next route will be realized on the some day)

+• Violating of the latest possible service time $\Rightarrow$ we don't take the service time of the depot into consideration (in practice, the next route will be realized on the next day)

-Even though it is possible to formulate the above mentioned problem as integer (binary) programming problem (the problem involves a fleet of vehicles set that is operated from and to the depot, number of vehicles used is free or the capacity at least one vehicle is unlimited) and to solve it by exact methods (algorithms for solving integer programming problems), to date, there is no consistent optimization algorithm to solve it efficiently, so the use of alternative techniques seems to be more effective.
+Even through it is possible to formulate the above mentioned problem as integer (binary) programming problem (the problem involves a fleet of vehicles set that are operated from and to the depot, number of vehicles used is free or the capacity at least one vehicle is unlimited) and to solve it by exact methods (algorithms for solving integer programming problems), to date, there is no consistent optimization algorithm to solve it efficiently, so the use of alternative techniques seems to be more effective.
 Except of many classical heuristics the evolutionary techniques enable to find solution in an effective way.

 VRPTW is a discrete optimisation problem.
-By solving, a natural representation of individual, represented by vector \mathbf{j} (size n) that is known from genetic algorithm, can be used.
+By solving, a natural representation of individual, represented by vector $\mathbf{j}$ (size n) that is known from genetic algorithm, can be used.
 Each supply node is originally assigned with a different integer value 1 to n.
-An individual \mathbf{j} includes the permutation of those integer values that represent the order of visiting the supply nodes.
-Each individual \mathbf{j} into the route fitness that represents the duration of the tour.
-To decode individual \mathbf{j} into the route configuration and into route duration (fitness), we introduce the following structure in pseudocode:
+An individual $\mathbf{j}$ includes the permutation of those integer values that represents the order of visiting the supply nodes.
+Each individual is evaluated by fitness that represents the duration of the tour.
+To decode individual $\mathbf{j}$ into the route configuration and into route duration (fitness), we introduce a following structure in pseudocode: